The Simple View of Dust and Morning Light: A Quick Look at Nature

 Getting the Bits’ Moves Right

-What People Before Us Saw and Found Out
+What People Before Us Saw and Learned

 What’s In the Air and How It Acts